Hiyu144/Autoencoder/README.md

 This project is based on the tutorial on Deeplearning.net, however, some chances were made and the handler files are my owns.

-Due to size restriction, SVHN dataset (train set) cannot be uploaded to GitHub.
+Due to size restriction, SVHN dataset cannot be uploaded to GitHub.
 The set can be found in the following link:  http://ufldl.stanford.edu/housenumbers/